apache/hadoop/dev-support/docs/precommit-basic.md

 ... will process the patch file associated with this JIRA issue.

-If the Apache JIRA system is not in use, then override options may be provided on the command line (or via the Personality.
-See the advanced guide.)
+If the Apache JIRA system is not in use, then override options may be provided on the command line to point to a different JIRA instance.

 ```bash
 $ test-patch.sh --jira-issue-re='^PROJECT-[0-9]+$' --jira-base-url='https://example.com/jira' PROJECT-90